Tippecanoe Battlefield & Museum

 The park includes picnic grounds, hiking trails and the Wah-ba-shik-a Nature Center.
 To reserve the park shelter, please call the Tippecanoe County Park and Recreation Department at 765-463-2306.

 The Tippecanoe Battlefield History Store, housed within the museum, is operated by the Tippecanoe County Historical Association.
-The store offers reproductions of historic goods, collectables, and clothing.
-The History Store prides itself on its large selection of book on 1800s Indiana, America, military, and Native history and culture for all age readers.
+The store offers reproductions of historic goods, collectibles, and clothing.
+The History Store prides itself on its large selection of books on 1800s Indiana, America, military history, and Native American history and culture for all age readers.

 The Tippecanoe Battlefield Park is open every day from dawn until dusk.

 For more information about the Battle of Tippecanoe, watch this video by C-SPAN